Overview

 Third and fourth year

-In third year, the course will branch off into relevant chemistry and biology modules allowing you to develop a unique perspective on issues directly effecting chemical and bioscience research.
+In third year, the course will branch off into relevant Chemistry and Biology modules allowing you to develop a unique perspective on issues directly affecting chemical and bioscience research.

-Your third and fourth year modules will cover core chemistry principles in organic, inorganic and physical as well as the following biological modules:
+Your third and fourth year modules will cover core chemistry principles in organic, inorganic and physical chemistry as well relevant modules in biology and biochemistry.

 Lectures are complemented by laboratory experiments, where you will gain experience in more sophisticated preparative chemical and biological techniques.